umeshkumarbj/README-Files/digital-sdk/README.md

 <br/>
 <b>Contact Manager:</b> To initialize the digital web socket connection and manage the user slot details and handling messages using digital web socket.
 <br/>
-Browser Utils: For updating co-browser data using local storage and to use other utils.
+<b>Browser Utils:</b> For updating co-browser data using local storage and to use other utils.

 # Installation